sam-wee/edb-osp/food-for-thought/tech-me-to-sg/_posts/2020-01-13-sg-brands-levelling-the-playing-field.md

 At the start of the last decade, despite a growing number of multiplayer online games available internationally, players in Southeast Asia were still getting the short end of the stick.
 Garena, a portmanteau of “global arena”, started in 2009 with an international vision after realising that gamers in the region were being underserved.
 For example, games often lacked localisation, available payment methods and suffered high latency levels from servers located outside the region.

+To address this, Garena’s initial goal was to create a gaming platform that brought together players and game developers from the region.

 “When we started out, most game developers did not spend much time thinking about gamers in Southeast Asia.
 In fact, developers would commonly maintain their servers at night (US time), which often meant that players in Asia could not play during our daytime!” shared Jason Ng, Vice-President of Strategic Partnerships.

 Building on the success of their gaming platform, the company went on to pioneer professional gaming in the region, including the launch of Garena World in 2013, their annual flagship esports tournament.